 12. Add 3-4 kachoris at a time.

-13. Fry them on low to medium heat, so they cook evenly and doesn't burn.
+13. Fry them on low to medium flame, so they cook evenly and doesn’t burn.

-14. Once golden all over, remove and serve hot.
+14. Once golden brown all over, remove and serve hot.

 You can bake Kachori, however, you won’t get an authentic taste.
 Kachoris are best enjoyed deep-fried.